UBC-DSCI/introduction-to-datascience-python/source/classification2.md

 +++

 Both overfitting and underfitting are problematic and will lead to a model that does not generalize well to new data.
 When fitting a model, we need to strike a balance between the two.
 You can see these two effects in {numref}`fig:06-decision-grid-K`, which shows how the classifier changes as we set the number of neighbors $K$ to 1, 7, 20, and 300.

 +++

 ## Summary

 Classification algorithms use one or more quantitative variables to predict the value of another categorical variable.
 In particular, the $K$-nearest neighbors algorithm does this by first finding the $K$ points in the training data nearest to the new observation, and then returning the majority class vote from those training observations.
-We can evaluate a classifier by splitting the data randomly into a training and test data set, using the training set to build the classifier, and using the test set to estimate its accuracy.
-Finally, we can tune the classifier (e.g., select the number of neighbors $K$ in $K$-NN) by maximizing estimated accuracy via cross-validation.
+We can tune and evaluate a classifier by splitting the data randomly into a training and test data set.
+The training set is used to build the classifier and we can tune the classifier (e.g., select the number of neighbors in $K$-nearest neighbors) by maximizing estimated accuracy via cross-validation.
+After we have tuned the model we can use the test set to estimate its accuracy.
 The overall process is summarized in {numref}`fig:06-overview`.

 +++